 Introducing our Capacity Building Practice Area Leader: Maurie Smith

 Maurie Smith is a West Philly native with deep roots in the neighborhood where U3 Advisors got its start.
-She uses that perspective to help clients think deeply about how history and opportunity intersect.
+She uses that perspective to help clients think deeply about the long-lasting impact of their work.

 WHAT WAS YOUR PATH TO U3 ADVISORS?

-I grew up in University City in West Philadelphia.
-My sons are fifth-generation West Philadelphians; we’ve been there a long time.
-It was really during my grandfather’s time that the University City District as an idea and its coalition of anchor institutions came together.
-All of that is part of my history and part of my DNA, but it wasn’t until later, after I graduated from college, that I heard about urban planning and got reintroduced to my neighborhood through that.
-A lot of my papers in grad school had to do with anchor institutions’ impact on planning and infrastructure investment, and that took both a community and an institutional lens.
+I am proud of my roots – I grew up in Cedar Park where I currently live with my family.
+My sons are fifth-generation West Philadelphians.
+During my grandfather’s time, the idea of the University City District and its coalition of anchor institutions was just being formed.
+He was one of the founding members of Cedar Park Neighbors and worked strategically with, and sometimes against, the institutions to unlock funding for Cedar Park.
+Cedar Park, and now University City, is part of my history and part of my DNA.
+It wasn’t until later after I graduated from college, that I heard about urban planning and got reintroduced to my neighborhood through that lens.
+A lot of my work in grad school revolved around anchor institutions’ impact on planning and development where I took both a community and an institutional lens.

-I ended up graduating from Penn and worked in more of a community planning and infrastructure project management role in Camden, New Jersey – right across the river – and George and Omar were actually my consultants on a downtown institutional plan that I did there.
-When U3 was starting to expand, they reached out and said they needed a junior project manager.
-I thought, “I’ve been thinking about this for a long time.
-This type of work still really energizes me – so yeah!”
+I ended up graduating from Penn and worked in community planning and project management in Camden, New Jersey.
+George and Omar were my consultants on the Downtown Institutional Plan.
+When U3 started to expand, they reached out and said they needed a project manager and I realized “I’ve been thinking about anchor-base work for a long time.
+This really energizes me – so, I’m in!”

 WHAT’S YOUR FAVORITE THING ABOUT WEST PHILLY?

-We have this wonderful farmer’s market, which is also this flea market, that kind of pops up in a carpark.
-We do a lot of outdoor time there.
-For me, it’s all about walkability.
-When we opened the office out here in West Philly, it was a point for me to move because I was living in South Philly at the time.
-My house is a 25-minute walk from that office.
-I feel very lucky to be able to be in a neighborhood that affords me that.
-For others in our company, it’s about being able to bike everywhere or being able to take transit everywhere.
-So I think that that sustainable, locally-focused element to our work is borne out in some of us how we live our lives.
+Besides family, it’s about walkability.
+I’m lucky that my house is a 25-minute walk from the office.
+For others in our company, it’s about being able to bike or take transit everywhere.
+I think the sustainable, place-based focus of our work is born out in how we live our lives.
 My commute is part of my daily exercise – it’s part of my recharge.